❝ there is no best treatment but there is

 Many problem drinkers might hesitate to turn to AA for help if they thought their problem might be discussed publicly, even inadvertently, by others.
 Newcomers should be able to seek help with complete assurance that their identities will not be disclosed to anyone outside the Fellowship.
 The concept of personal anonymity has a spiritual significance in that it discourages the drives for personal recognition, power, prestige or profit that have caused difficulties in some societies.
 The heart of the suggested programme of personal recovery is contained in Twelve Steps:

 Newcomers are not asked to accept or follow these Twelve Steps in their entirety if they feel unwilling or unable to do so.
-They will usually be asked to keep an open mind, to attend meetings at which recovered alcoholics describe their personal experiences in achieving sobriety, and to read AA literature describing and interpreting the AA programme.
+Many people have adapted the original wording to accommodate their more secular beliefs.
+They will usually be encouraged to keep an open mind, to attend meetings at which recovered alcoholics describe their personal experiences in achieving sobriety, and to read AA literature describing and interpreting the AA programme.

 Visit 🌐 Alcoholics Anonymous and use RESULT to measure your progress

 Narcotics Anonymous is a mutual aid fellowship dedicated to helping people for whom drugs have become a major problem.
 Recovering addicts meet regularly to help each other stay clean.
 This is a programme of complete abstinence from all drugs.
 There is only one requirement for membership: the desire to stop using drugs.
-We suggest that you keep an open mind and give it a try.
 Narcotics Anonymous follows the same twelve step principles as Alcoholics Anonymous (see the Twelve Steps above).
 Narcotics Anonymous is not affiliated with any other organisations, there are no initiation fees or dues, no pledges to sign, no promises to make to anyone.
 Anyone may join, regardless of age, race, sexual identity, creed, religion or lack of religion.

 The basic requirement of anonymity allows addicts to attend meetings without fear of legal or social repercussions.
 This is an important consideration for an addict thinking about going to a first meeting.
 Anonymity also supports an atmosphere of equality in meetings.
 It helps ensure that no individual's personality or circumstance will be considered more important than the message of recovery shared in Narcotics Anonymous.
 All members are expected to help in maintaining the tradition of personal anonymity by not identifying other members by name or in full face photos as members of Narcotics Anonymous, or by describing details of their personal circumstances which could reveal their identities.
 Narcotics Anonymous is not secret, just anonymous.